-Here I intend to align again the human homeboxes with just one of the tools on MAFFT offer.
-Then take a quick look at how the machine generated multiple alignment can be manually edited using Jalview, a program is probably installed on your that workstation and definitely available as a web service.
+Here I intend to align again the human homeboxes with just one of the tools on offer.
+Then take a quick look at how the machine generated multiple alignment can be manually edited using Jalview, a program that is probably installed on your workstation and definitely available as a MUSCLE web service.
 You might have already used Jalview as an alignment viewer when investigating Pfam and/or Jpred.

 Then I will invite you to try a few of the other options for yourself and see that they do not all produce the same alignment!
 Differences reflect not only the parameters selected, which we will have discussed, but also the particular objectives of the program selected.
-For example, a multiple protein sequence alignment optimal for investigating conservation of protein structure might well not be identical to one best representing protein evolution.
+For example, a multiple protein T-Coffee alignment optimal sequence conservation investigating of protein structure might well not be identical to one best representing protein evolution.